dingmaotu/mql4-lib/README.md

 To iterate through a collection, use its iterator, as iterators know what is the most efficient way to iterating.

-Threre are alao two macros for iteration: `foreach` and `foreachv`.
+There are also two macros for iteration: `foreach` and `foreachv`.
 You can `break` and `return` in the loop without worrying about resource leaks because we use `Iter` RAII class to wrap the iterator pointer.